boostorg/leaf/doc/whitepaper.md

 auto&& i = __result.value();
 ```

-The idea of `OUTCOME_TRY` is to support generic response to failures in *error-neutral* functions.
+The idea of `OUTCOME_TRY` is to support generic response to failures in *error neutral* functions.
 It relies on two things:

 1. That the [*failure flag* can be observed generically](#1-the-semantics-of-a-failure), and
-2. That it is safe to simply return from an [*error-neutral* function](#2-classification-of-functions-based-on-their-affinity-to-errors) in case of a failure, forwarding error objects to the caller.
+2. That it is safe to simply return from an [*error neutral* function](#2-classification-of-functions-based-on-their-affinity-to-errors) in case of a failure, forwarding error objects to the caller.

 Logically, this behavior is equivalent to the compiler-generated code when calling a function which may throw an exception.
 Consequently, all reasoning applicable to object invariants when throwing exceptions applies equally when using `OUTCOME_TRY` (or the [LEAF](https://boostorg.github.io/leaf) analog, `BOOST_LEAF_AUTO`).